setms/book/docs/requirements/digest.md

 Model the environment.
 A **context diagram** shows how the system fits in the ecosystem @@Brown2016.
 An **ecosystem map** is similar, but also shows external systems that the product doesn't itself interact with.
-An **event list** identifies external events that trigger behavior in the system.
-Events originate from users, time, or external systems.

 Model the system.
 An **analysis model** is a diagram that depicts requirements visually, which sometimes makes it easier to find flaws.
 Examples are DFDs, ERs, STDs, dialog maps, and decision trees.
 A **feature tree** organizes features in logical groups and hierarchies.

-Look for derived requirements that are a logical consequence of requests.
-Customers sometimes don't articulate points that they believe are obvious, so look for implicit requirements as well.
-Another source of missed requirements stem from error conditions.

 **Prototypes** are partial or preliminary implementations that make concepts and possibilities more tangible.
 They give users get more clarity on requirements, and developers more clarity on viability.